Modi seeks to revive India's "zombie factories", not abandon them

-KANPUR, India, Oct 13 At British India Corporation's textile factory in northern India, four men sit in a control room watching computerised gauges eight hours a day.
-When they are done, another group takes over, and then another, for 24 hours a day - much as they might at any major industrial plant.
+KANPUR India At British India Corporation's textile factory in Kanpur, four men sit in a control room watching computerised gauges eight hours a day.
+When they are done, another group takes over, and then another, for 24 hours a day – much as they might at any major industrial plant.

 The problem is, nothing is produced there.